Match ends, Manchester City 5, Crystal Palace 0.

 Foul by Nicolás Otamendi (Manchester City).

 Attempt missed.
-Fernandinho (Manchester City) right footed shot from the centre of the box is too high.
+Sergio Agüero (Manchester City) right footed shot from the centre of the box misses to the left.
+Assisted by Bernardo Silva.

 Delay over.
 They are ready to continue.

-Delay in match Joel Ward (Crystal Palace) because of an injury.
+Delay in match Christian Benteke (Crystal Palace) because of an injury.

-Attempt missed.
-Leroy Sané (Manchester City) right footed shot from the centre of the box misses to the right.
-Assisted by Fernandinho with a cross.
+Attempt saved.
+Leroy Sané (Manchester City) left footed shot from the centre of the box is saved in the bottom right corner.
+Assisted by Sergio Agüero.

 Attempt saved.
-Mathieu Flamini (Crystal Palace) right footed shot from outside the box is saved in the top centre of the goal.
+Sergio Agüero (Manchester City) left footed shot from the centre of the box is saved in the centre of the goal.
+Assisted by David Silva.